swayam8624/ReliQuary/README.md

 ## Website

-The official website is built with Next.js and can be deployed to Vercel.
+The official website is built with Next.js and is deployed on Vercel at: https://reliquary-78pvt7hag-swayamsingal2022-3626s-projects.vercel.app

 Pre-built Docker images are also available for self-hosted deployments.

 ## Contributing